 Can Solar Panels Power an RV Air Conditioner?

-In all the time that you spend on the road in your motor home, the sun shining over your head, the wind blowing in your face, the thought must have definitely popped up in your mind on more than one occasion.
+In all the time you spend on the road in your motor home, the sun shining over your head, the wind blowing in your face, the thought must have popped up in your mind on more than one occasion.

 ‘Can you run those dang rooftop ACs on solar energy?’